Trepan-Debuggers/python3-trepan/docs/features.rst

 more precise information, we can (de)parse into Python the byte code around a bytecode offset such as the place you are stopped at.

-So far as I know, there is no other debugger that can do this.
+So far as I know, there is no other debugger that decompile code at runtime.

+See the `deparse <deparse>`_ command for details.

 Debugging Python bytecode (no source available)
 -----------------------------------------------

-You can pass the debugger the name of Pytnon bytecode and many times, the debugger will merrily proceed.
+You can pass the debugger the name of Python bytecode and many times, the debugger will merrily proceed.
 This debugger tries very hard find the source code.
 Either by using the current executable search path (e.g. `PATH`) or for some by looking inside the bytecode for a